Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

 WHAT TO EXPECT AT THE EMERGENCY DEPARTMENT

-- Breathing support -- This may include oxygen, endotracheal intubation (tube through the nose or mouth into the trachea) and ventilator (breathing machine)
+- Breathing support -- This may include oxygen, non-invasive airway pressure support such as BIPAP, or endotracheal intubation (placement of a breathing tube through the mouth or nose into the airway) and placement on a ventilator (life support breathing machine)

 - Blood tests and possible blood transfusion